 It’s a good idea to land a few contracts in one neighborhood, because then you can go down the street, cleaning home after home, compared to traveling to different parts of the city to clean each house.

-See the articles below for what you need to start home cleaning service.
+See the articles below for what you need to start a home cleaning service.

 How to Start a Window Cleaning Business